 Due to the reignitable fourth stage, Vega is able to place multiple payloads into orbit.
 In particular, it offers configurations able to handle payloads ranging from a single satellite up to one main satellite plus six microsatellites.

 The improved Vega-C introduces some new motors.
 The first stage will consist of the P120C motor, which will also be used for the Ariane-6 launcher.
 As second stage, the larger diameter Zefiro-Z40 will be introduced.
-The third stage will remain the same, while the AVUM will get 150 kg more fuel, 100 kg less in structural mass and will be called AVUM+.
+The third stage is an updated version, while the AVUM will get 150 kg more fuel, 100 kg less in structural mass and will be called AVUM+.
 A new 3.3 m fairing is also introduced.

 Vega-C is planned for a maiden flight in 2019.

 |Vega||P80FW||Zefiro-Z23||Zefiro-Z9||AVUM / RD-869|